oreillyross/MyPortfolio/mystory.md

 quite sure where to start or what to specialise in.
 I took countless courses online ranging from Haskell, Scala, Microservices, Java, Javascript, Typescript courses to name a few and landed on the following combination where I continue to finesse my skills: HTML5, CSS, ES6+, Typescript, and GraphQL.
 I am continually learning and am now focused on learning Docker, and the Serverless landscape.

+Following the COVID pandemic, I like many thousands of others reflected on their lives and I decided that I wanted to work full time in the field of software development again to be able to take advantage of the more fulfilling life as a coder, with freedom to work remotely, and freedom to be creative.